-J&K: 4G internet services to be restored on a trial basis in two districts after August 15
+J&K: 4G internet services to be restored on trial basis in two districts after August 15

 Senior advocate Huzefa Ahmadi, the counsel for the petitioners, said the decision was a “step forward” and asked the court to adjourn the matter for a month to assess the ground situation.

-During the last hearing on August 7, the Supreme Court asked the Jammu and Kashmir administration to explore the possibility of restoring 4G internet services in certain areas.
+During the last hearing on August 7, the Supreme Court had asked the Jammu and Kashmir administration to explore the possibility of restoring 4G internet services in certain areas.

 Internet services were stopped in Jammu and Kashmir on August 5 last year after the Narendra Modi government revoked Article 370 and bifurcated the former state into two Union Territories.
 It was restored in phases in the second week of January.
 Last month, the ban on 4G internet was extended till August 19 as the administration cited security concerns and inputs of rise in “anti-national” activities as a reason.
 Currently, only 2G internet is allowed in the region.